arungudelli/angularjswiki/content/en/fontawesome/fa-user-check.md

-## Change User Check icon size
+## Change fa-user-check icon size
-To increase User Check font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-user-check.
+To increase fa-user-check font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-user-check.

 Increase in icon size will be relative to their parent container.